Independent auditor's report

 Valuation of goodwill

-Royal DSM carries a significant amount of goodwill on the balance sheet.
-Under EU-IFRSs, the Company is required to test the amount of goodwill for impairment at least annually.
-In case of impairment triggers, goodwill requires impairment testing as well.
-The impairment tests were significant to our audit due to the complexity of the assessment process and judgments and assumptions involved, which are affected by expected future market and economic developments.
+Royal DSM carries a significant amount of goodwill in the balance sheet.
+Under EU-IFRS, the company is required to test the amount of goodwill for impairment at least annually.
+The impairment tests were significant to our audit due to the complexity of the assessment process and judgments and assumptions involved which are affected by expected future market and economic developments.

-We consider management’s key assumptions and estimates to be within the acceptable range and we assessed the disclosure (Note 8) to the financial statements being proportionate.
-We note that Royal DSM concluded from its impairment test that the headroom for the cash generating unit DSM Biomedical is limited and sensitive to changes in the assumptions.
+We consider management's key assumptions and estimates to be within the acceptable range and we assessed the disclosure (Note 8) to the financial statements as being proportionate.

-We consider management’s key assumptions and estimates to be within the acceptable range and we assessed the disclosures (Note 10) to the financial statements as being proportionate.
-We note that Royal DSM concluded from its impairment test that the headroom for joint venture POET-DSM Advanced Biofuels LLC is limited and sensitive to changes in the assumptions.
+We consider management's key assumptions and estimates, that resulted in the recognition of an impairment, to be within the acceptable range and we assessed the disclosure (Note 10) to the financial statements as being proportionate.

 Report on the other information included in the Integrated Annual Report